MGT395Y0 Special Topics: Business Modeling and Global Organizations

-This course provides an introduction to understanding business modeling with a global organizational context in mind.
+This course introduces business modeling with a global organizational context in mind.
 Through the lens of both developing and analyzing disruptive business models, students will gain an appreciation of how business models can help an organization both start and transform its business and provide a competitive edge.
 The course starts with an introduction to a business model framework as well as an introduction to global for-profit corporations, not-for-profit corporations and government organizations.
-Different types of industry organizations are subsequently studied through the application of the business model framework.
+Different types of industry organizations are subsequently studied through the review and analysis of Annual Reports (disclosure of financial and operating activities) and the application of the business model framework.
 Ultimately, the purpose of the course is to introduce students to how important, complex and interconnected a global organization's business model can be.
 A core component of this course is collaborative in nature with group work and presentations.
-Not eligible for CR/NCR option.

 Amy Kwan, MMPA, CPA, CMA is a professional accountant who is a part-time Lecturer in the Accounting Department at the University of Toronto's Rotman School of Management.
 Amy's primary areas of teaching interest are in Management Accounting and Information Systems and Technology.
 Amy has over 10 years of applied industry experience in various areas of business which include leading the business through ERP (enterprise resource planning) implementations and integrations, directing a finance operations team of 25 employees, content management, audit and assurance, marketing and project management.
 Amy is the co-author of the textbook "Auditing: An International Approach: 8th Canadian Edition."
 She earned her Bachelor of Science from York University and Master of Management and Professional Accounting from the Rotman School of Management.